Valvoline Inc. (NYSE:VVV) Shares Sold by BNP Paribas Arbitrage SA

 BNP Paribas Arbitrage SA trimmed its position in shares of Valvoline Inc. (NYSE:VVV) by 92.4% during the first quarter, Holdings Channel reports.
 The firm owned 29,704 shares of the basic materials company’s stock after selling 363,621 shares during the quarter.
 BNP Paribas Arbitrage SA’s holdings in Valvoline were worth $774,000 at the end of the most recent quarter.

 A number of analysts have recently weighed in on the company.
-Jefferies Financial Group raised Valvoline from a “hold” rating to a “buy” rating and upped their price objective for the stock from $25.00 to $40.00 in a research report on Monday, April 19th.
-Zacks Investment Research raised Valvoline from a “sell” rating to a “hold” rating and set a $36.00 target price on the stock in a report on Tuesday, May 4th.
-Truist Securities increased their target price on Valvoline from $25.00 to $26.00 in a report on Friday, April 30th.
-Citigroup increased their target price on Valvoline from $28.00 to $32.00 in a report on Monday, March 22nd.
+Truist Securities upped their price objective on Valvoline from $25.00 to $26.00 in a research report on Friday, April 30th.
+Morgan Stanley upped their price objective on Valvoline from $25.00 to $31.00 and gave the stock an “equal weight” rating in a research report on Friday, April 30th.
+Zacks Investment Research raised Valvoline from a “sell” rating to a “hold” rating and set a $36.00 price objective on the stock in a research report on Tuesday, May 4th.
+Truist increased their target price on Valvoline from $25.00 to $26.00 in a report on Friday, April 30th.
 Finally, Monness Crespi & Hardt increased their target price on Valvoline from $30.00 to $36.00 and gave the company a “buy” rating in a report on Thursday, April 29th.
 Three research analysts have rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
 The stock presently has a consensus rating of “Buy” and a consensus target price of $31.67.

 Valvoline (NYSE:VVV) last issued its quarterly earnings data on Wednesday, April 28th.
 The basic materials company reported $0.46 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.37 by $0.09.
 The company had revenue of $701.00 million for the quarter, compared to analyst estimates of $659.11 million.
 Valvoline had a negative return on equity of 317.87% and a net margin of 13.32%.
 The business’s quarterly revenue was up 21.3% compared to the same quarter last year.
 During the same quarter last year, the company posted $0.39 earnings per share.
 Equities research analysts forecast that Valvoline Inc. will post 1.79 earnings per share for the current fiscal year.

-The firm also recently announced a quarterly dividend, which will be paid on Tuesday, June 15th.
-Stockholders of record on Friday, May 28th will be paid a dividend of $0.125 per share.
+The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, June 15th.
+Shareholders of record on Friday, May 28th will be issued a dividend of $0.125 per share.
+This represents a $0.50 annualized dividend and a dividend yield of 1.46%.
 The ex-dividend date of this dividend is Thursday, May 27th.
-This represents a $0.50 annualized dividend and a dividend yield of 1.46%.
-Valvoline’s dividend payout ratio (DPR) is 33.78%.
+Valvoline’s payout ratio is 33.78%.

 Valvoline Company Profile